LyonsLab/PhytoOracle/psII/README.md

 #### Outline

-Welcome to PhytoOracle's PSII pipeline!
-This pipeline uses the data transformers to extract chlorophyll fluorescence data from image files.
-PhytoOracle's PII was developed to process data originating from University of Arizona's gantry system, the world's largest robotic field scanner.
-You can run our PSII pipeline on either HPC (High Performance Computing) systems or cloud based systems.
+Welcome to PhytoOracle's psII pipeline!
+This pipeline uses the data transformers from the [PhytoOracle group](https://github.com/phytooracle) to extract chlorophyll fluorescence data.
+The pipeline is avaiable for either HPC (High Performance Computing) systems or cloud based systems.

 #### Transformers used